rizzini/my_personal_bash_scripts/README.md

 ### `Important`

 It's worth mentioning that I haven't set up the bootstrapping for the scripts yet.
-Therefore, while the code itself can certainly be reused (if you know what you're doing), the scripts are not yet redistributable.
+Therefore, while the code itself can certainly be reused (if you know what you're doing), the scripts are not yet redistributable, unless you can adapt them to your environment yourself.

+---

+### `waydroid_under_xorg.sh`

+**Description:**
+Enables running Waydroid under Xorg by automating the setup and teardown of the required Weston compositor session.
+- Designed to toggle Waydroid on and off: run once to launch Waydroid in a Weston window, run again to close everything cleanly.
+- Handles starting and stopping both the Waydroid container and the Weston compositor.
+- Detects if Waydroid or Weston is already running and acts accordingly to avoid duplicate sessions.
+- Can be safely used from the terminal or integrated into desktop widgets and launchers.
+- If the Weston window is closed manually, the script ensures Waydroid processes are also stopped.
+- Useful for users running Xorg who want to use Waydroid without switching to a full Wayland session.
+- Requires `weston` compositor and Waydroid installed and configured.

+**Changelog:**
+*No changes recorded yet.*

+---

+### `taskbar_network_speed_monitor.sh`

+**Description:**
+Displays real-time network speed (download and upload) and the number of open network connections, optimized for minimal resource usage and fast updates.
+- Reads network statistics from `/proc/net/dev` to calculate current download and upload speeds.
+- Output is color-coded: speeds are shown in red if usage is high.
+- Shows the number of currently open TCP/UDP connections.
+- Uses Awesome Font for enhanced visual presentation, but works without it.
+- On click (when the script is called with the `click` argument), displays a detailed list of all open network connections, grouped by process, including the number of connections per process and those without an associated process.
+- Waits for a keypress before exiting the detailed view, making it suitable for interactive widgets.

+**Arguments:**
+- `click`:
+  - Lists all open TCP/UDP connections, grouped by process.
+  - Shows the number of connections per process and those without an associated process.
+  - Waits for a keypress before exiting.

+**Output:**
+- Shows current download and upload speeds (e.g., ` 1.2 MB/s    300 KB/s `), color-coded by usage.
+- Displays the number of open network connections.
+- When called with `click`, outputs a detailed, grouped list of open connections by process.

+**Changelog:**
+-

 ---